salesforce/omakase/readme.md

 public class PrefixAllSelectors implements Plugin {
     @Rework
     public void prefixClass(Selector selector) {
-        // create a new class simple selector ClassSelector prefix = new ClassSelector("myPrefix");
+        // create a new simple selector
+        ClassSelector prefix = new ClassSelector("myPrefix");

-        // add the class simple selector to the beginning selector.parts().prepend(prefix);
+        // prepend the simple selector to the beginning of the selector selector.parts().prepend(prefix);
     }
 }
 ```